-The key to finding the best clothes for balls on discount days is to identify a few shops with formal fashion that fits your style.
-Then, when the sales open, your search can be super focused to increase your chances of finding the perfect black-tie outfit or cocktail dress for you.
+The key to finding the best deals on discount days is to focus on shops with ball gowns or suits that fit your style.
+Then, when the sales open, you'll know where to look to get your perfect black-tie outfit or cocktail dress.

-You can also keep an eye out on fashion sites with frequent sales throughout the year, like ASOS and boohoo to find discounts on formal wear.
+Also, keep an eye on fashion sites with frequent sales throughout the year, like ASOS, to find discounts on formal wear.
 Even if they don't have anything that you like when you look, look again (and again) until you find the outfit for you.

 And, of course, use your student discount when possible for added reductions.

 Re-wear old formal outfits

-You might think it's a major fashion faux pas to be seen wearing the same outfit to more than one event but, even if anyone notices, they're very unlikely to care (we promise).
+It might feel like a fashion faux pas to wear the same outfit to more than one event.
+But, even if anyone notices, they're very unlikely to care (we promise).
 After all, they're probably doing the same thing.

 To refresh an old ball outfit, you can try upcycling your clothes to give them a new look.
 This way, if you really don't want to be seen in the same get-up on Instagram twice, you can change the whole style of the outfit at no extra cost.

 Rent an affordable formal outfit

-For times when you want to go all out with your black-tie outfit, but you know you'll never wear it again, it's a good idea to hire it for the night – as long as you're careful with the red wine...
+For times when you want to go all out with your black-tie outfit, but you know you'll never wear it again, it's a good idea to rent clothes for the night.
+Just be careful with the red wine...

-Moss Bros is great for suit hire, with some tuxedos available to rent for under £60.
+Moss Bros is great for suit hire, with some tuxedos available to rent from around £80.

-Just note, though, that Moss Bros only offer student discount on suits that they're selling, not renting.
-If you're keen to get your student discount, Burton also does suit rental – and their 10% student discount can be used too.
+Just note, though, that Moss Bros only offers student discount on suits that they're selling, not renting.
+If you're keen to get your student discount, Burton also does suit rental and their 10% student discount can be used too.